rasdani/reasoning-gym/GALLERY.md

 Example tasks:
 ````
 Example 1:
-Question: Reverse this list of words: bed, if, problem, but, Well, an, transmission, nutritive
+Question: Solve the following problem.
+Provide you answer as a comma-separated list of words with a space after the comma.
+Reverse this list of words: bed, if, problem, but, Well, an, transmission, nutritive
 Answer: nutritive, transmission, an, Well, but, problem, if, bed
 Metadata: {'num_words': 8, 'words': ['bed', 'if', 'problem', 'but', 'Well', 'an', 'transmission', 'nutritive']}

 Example 2:
-Question: Reverse this list of words: it, pleasure, Gutenberg
+Question: Solve the following problem.
+Provide you answer as a comma-separated list of words with a space after the comma.
+Reverse this list of words: it, pleasure, Gutenberg
 Answer: Gutenberg, pleasure, it
 Metadata: {'num_words': 3, 'words': ['it', 'pleasure', 'Gutenberg']}

 Example 3:
-Question: Reverse this list of words: readable, to, he, that, to, possession
+Question: Solve the following problem.
+Provide you answer as a comma-separated list of words with a space after the comma.
+Reverse this list of words: readable, to, he, that, to, possession
 Answer: possession, to, that, he, to, readable
 Metadata: {'num_words': 6, 'words': ['readable', 'to', 'he', 'that', 'to', 'possession']}